murilogustineli/machine-learning/1.Linear-Regression&Gradient-Descent/README.md

 # Linear Regression and Gradient Descent
 _**Linear Regression**_ is one of the simplest machine learning algorithms you may encounter.
+It can be described as:
-It's a supervised learning algorithm which goal is to to find a line that minimizes the prediction error of all data points.
+- Supervised learning algorithm which goal is to to find a line that minimizes the prediction error of all data points.
+- Linear approach to modeling the relationship between a dependent variable (Y) and one or more independent variables (X).

 In statistics, machine learning and other data science fields, we optimize a lot of stuff.
 When we fit a line to data using linear regression, we optimize the _**slope**_ and _**intercept**_.
 Linear Regression predicts continous numerical values based on the given data points.